For artists, it’s vital to your business and satisfaction to understand why your art is not selling. — Barney Davey

 If you want to reach the top, then no amount of logic about “pragmatic ambition” will pierce your desire.
 If that describes you, return to the top and read points 1 and 2 above.
 Make the most appealing work that will resonate with the people you want to reach and produce a marketing plan to help you achieve your goals.

 Art marketing is just marketing.
-Get the tools, follow the rules, test, and revise, and you will succeed.
-It’s simple to state but hard to do, especially if business and marketing are not your forte.
-If you can’t, you need a partner or manager to handle such things because you won’t succeed without marketing consistently and regularly.
-Alternatively, if you are a lone wolf, for your sanity, it’s advisable to be realistic about how much you can accomplish on your own.
+Please acquire the necessary tools, adhere to the guidelines, test, and revise, and you will achieve success.
+It may seem straightforward, but implementing it can be challenging, particularly if you lack expertise in business and marketing.
+If you can’t, you need a partner or manager to handle such things, as you won’t succeed without consistent and regular marketing.
+If you’re a lone wolf, be realistic about what you can do alone for your sanity.

-• Are you pricing your art correctly?
-It’s essential to research and find out what similar works of art are selling in the market.
+- Are you pricing your art correctly?
+It’s essential to research and find out what similar works of art are selling for in the market.
 Pricing your art too high or too low can negatively impact sales.

-• Are you taking advantage of all available marketing channels?
-In addition to exhibiting at shows and having a website and social media presence, consider reaching out to galleries, art consultants, publishers, and licensing agents to get your work in front of a wider audience.
+- Are you utilizing all available marketing channels?
+In addition to exhibiting at shows, maintaining a website, and having a social media presence, consider reaching out to galleries, art consultants, publishers, and licensing agents to increase the visibility of your work to a broader audience.

-• Are you creating enough new work?
-Consistently producing new art and sharing it with your audience can keep your work fresh and relevant and keep people engaged with your art.
+- Are you creating enough new work?
+Consistently producing new art and sharing it with your audience can keep your work fresh and relevant while also keeping people engaged with your art.

-• Are you taking the time to build relationships with potential buyers?
-Art sales often rely on building relationships with collectors and potential buyers, so consider attending opportunistic events, identifying and reaching out to potential buyers directly, and nurturing relationships over time.
+- Are you taking the time to build relationships with potential buyers?
+Art sales often rely on building relationships with collectors and potential buyers.
+Consider attending opportunistic events, identifying and reaching out to potential buyers directly, and nurturing these relationships over time to foster long-term growth.

-Remember that selling art is complicated and often unpredictable, so you must be patient, persistent, and ready to change with the market.
+Remember that selling art is a complex and often unpredictable process, so you must be patient, persistent, and adaptable to the market’s changes.
 Sustained success takes time.

 What can artists do to be realistic about what they can accomplish and still enjoy the business of art?